jqwhite/future_fields/README.md

 **Soil pH score distribution for sample fields**

 ![pH score distribution](images/pH_score_distribution.png "pH score distribution")

 #### Climate Zone

 Köppen-Geiger climate zone data are from reference [6].
-The Köppen-Geiger for each field and scenario was compared to the Trewartha climate zone of each crop using the mapping
+The Köppen-Geiger for each field and scenario was compared to the Trewartha climate zone of each crop using the mapping:

 ```
 # Trewartha to Köppen–Geiger mapping